 Relocating to the UK during a global pandemic may feel slightly overwhelming.
 However, with new airport processes and approaches to safety – your anxieties may be put at ease.

 When you do travel to the UK, depending on where you travel from you may be asked to self-isolate.
-With the rules constantly changing and varying for different people… Here is our guide on everything you need to know about quarantine and what to do when self-isolating over the mandatory two-week period…
+With the rules constantly changing and varying for different people… Here is our guide on everything you need to know about quarantine and what to do when self-isolating over the mandatory 10-day period…

 Who is required to self-isolate?